Is Tech Trep Academy a Public Charter / District School or a Private School?

 Direct Order – Tech Trep Academy can purchase your approved supplemental learning resources from either Amazon.com and/or Rainbow Resource and have the items shipped to you directly.
 This service is FREE.

-Close to the beginning of the school year, usually in July or August, direct orders will become available.
+Close to the beginning of the school year, direct orders will become available.
 Parents can create a wishlist on Amazon.com or RainbowResource.com and then set up an appointment with the direct ordering team to have the school purchase learning resources.
-Direct orders can be placed all year long, until the end of March.

 Parents can find additional information about the supplemental learning points, how to access direct ordering, and a list of items that are NOT approved for reimbursement in the InfoCenter Parent Link after they are enrolled in Tech Trep.